The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: State Diagram

 \section{State Diagram}

-From my analysis of the rcp area fraction $\phi_{m}$, the isoperimetric quotient $q$, and the diffusion coefficients $D$, I have put together an $R$-$\phi$ state diagram.
+From my analysis of the RCP area fraction $\phi_{m}$, the isoperimetric quotient $q$, and the diffusion coefficients $D$, I have put together an $R$-$\phi$ state diagram.
 This is shown in Fig.~\ref{fig:diagram} and reveals the following trends.

 The black points provide the $\phi_{m}$ upper bound for having a (disordered) system that is close packed.
-Note that for sufficiently high $R \approx 1$, the system is ordered and the notion of `random' in rcp is abused, as snapshot~5 clearly reveals crystalline packing.
-The algorithm of Desmond and Weeks~\cite{desmond2009random} itself does not check for a disordered structure, only for close packing, but I will use it throughout, nonetheless.
+Note that for sufficiently high $R \approx 1$, the system is ordered and the notion of `random' in RCP is abused, as snapshot~5 clearly reveals crystalline packing.
+The algorithm of Desmond and Weeks~\cite{desmond2009random} does not check for disorder, only for close packing, but I will use the term RCP throughout, nonetheless.
 The light-black curve is a high-order polynomial fit to the data points and serves to guide the eye.
-The width of this (and other) curve(s) in the diagram corresponds roughly to the maximum deviation from the mean (standard error of the mean).
+The width of this (and other) curve(s) in the diagram corresponds roughly to the maximum deviation from the mean (standard error of the mean) in the data.

+I correlate the presence of crystallinity throughout the system with $n_{\bar{q}} > 5.5$.
+For $R \gtrsim 0.83$ there are two intersection points for $n_{\bar{q}} = 5.5$, see Fig.~\ref{fig:pdfs}d and its inset, which leads to two distinct branches (red points) that must meet up in a single `critical' point.
+In Appendix~\ref{sec:press}, I show that $n_{\bar{q}} \ge 5.5$ is where the bond-orientational order parameter predicts a hexagonal crystal.
+Snapshots~5 and~6 also reveal that the system is crystalline inside of this envelope, while snapshots~3 and~4 reveal disorder.
+Note that shapshot~3 has several crystalline areas in it, though the overall structure is clearly not that of an ordered solid, as also evidenced by the scattering profile provided in the insets to the snapshots.
+Analyzing the sample using $n_{\bar{q}}$ is thus meaningful.